rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231008_New York Times Podcasts.md

 *  The game has since become one of the most popular in the world,
 *  celebrated in nostalgic television shows and dramatized in movies.
 It is played in homes,
 *  at large conventions, and even in prisons.
 By the time Ford got to high school, he had
-*  drifted toward other interests—girls, cars, and friends who sold drugs and ran with gangs.
+*  drifted toward other interestsâ€”girls, cars, and friends who sold drugs and ran with gangs.
 *  Ford started doing those things, too.
 He didn't get into serious trouble until December 18, 1991.
 *  Sometime before 9 p.m., two black men knocked on the door of a small home on Dale Douglas Drive
 *  in southeast El Paso, asking for the man of the house.
 The woman who answered, Myra Morello,